civvic/bridget/packages/nbinspect-vscode/README.md

 ## How It Works

 The extension runs a monitoring process in the VSCode extension host that listens for all notebook events (cell changes, execution, etc.).
 It intelligently batches these events and sends them to a custom notebook renderer.
-This renderer, running in a sandboxed webview, creates a `window.$Ren` object that acts as a bridge, allowing Bridget's `anywidget` components to access the live notebook state.
+This renderer, running in a sandboxed webview, creates a `window.$Nb` object that acts as a bridge, allowing Bridget's `anywidget` components to access the live notebook state.

 ## Installation